BIKRAMADITTYA/Tata-Data-Visualization-and-Cleaning-Project/README.md

 ---

 ## 🛠️ Tools & Technologies Used
-- Python (Pandas, NumPy) for Data Cleaning
+- Python (Pandas) for Data Cleaning
 - Power BI for Data Visualization

 ---